Setono/SyliusTagBagPlugin/README.md

 * Run `composer try` to run test application
 * Navigate to any product (http://localhost:8000/en_US/products/book)
-* You will see javascript alert added to tagbag by `app.event_subscriber.shop`
+* You will see javascript alert added to the tag bag by `app.event_subscriber.shop`

 ### Contributing